Plate Tectonics / Volcanism

 The Caribbean Sea contains a remarkable feature beneath its surface, known as the Cayman Trench and the Cayman Ridge.
 The Cayman Trench, also known as the Cayman Trough, Bartlett Deep, or Bartlett Trough, is a submarine trench on the floor of the western Caribbean Sea between Jamaica and the southeastern tip of Cuba.
 The Cayman Ridge is an undersea mountain range on the northern margin of the Cayman Trough and includes the Cayman Islands.

-The Central America Volcanic Arc: A Geological Marvel
+The Central America Volcanic Arc: Where Ocean Floor Becomes Mountains

 The Chile Triple Junction and the Dynamic Taitao and Tres Montes Peninsulas